Roadspoke

 Four striking workers were killed and many wounded.

 After the strike was quelled, bad publicity plagued Standard Oil.
+The Rockefeller clan became a bad name.
 John D Rockefeller Junior decided to instigate much trumpeted Labor Relation Improvements including even adopting a pension plan for its workers — one of the country’s first.
+This went a long way to rehabbing the Rockefeller's image.

 Picture